HOW DO SOLAR CELLS WORK?

 The Simple Explanation

-Solar cells utilize a physical phenomenon called the photoelectric effect to produce an electric current.
-Albert Einstein won a Nobel prize in 1905 for detailing this amazing effect.
+Solar cells utilize a physical phenomenon called the photovoltaic effect to produce an electric current.

 In simple terms, there are certain materials that produce electricity when they are exposed to light.
 This occurs when the light knocks some of the electrons loose from their host atoms.
 When we attach conducting material to the positive and negative sides of the material to form a circuit, we can channel this electrical energy.